-When we think of game day, whether it’s the Super Bowl, a Friday night in with the Toronto Raptors or a night out at a bar with the Maple Leafs, nachos are definitely part of the starting lineup of dishes.
+When we think of game day, whether it’s the Super Bowl, a Friday night in with the Toronto Raptors or a night out at a bar with the Maple Leafs, our lineup of dishes usually involves Jalapeño Poppers, Burgers, Fries, and of course, nachos.
 Who doesn’t love nachos?
 Especially fully loaded nachos with layers of warm tortilla chips topped with spicy meat, stringy cheese and all the fixings from fresh guacamole, to cool sour cream, and rich salsa — and jalapeños, never forget the jalapeños.

 Substituting meat for lentils doesn’t mean substituting ingredients for flavour.
 While cooking with lentils is inexpensive and super simple (rinse, simmer, serve), they’re also a great source of fibre, protein and minerals like folate and iron.
 But our favourite part about cooking with lentils is the versatility and meal prep options that come with batch cooking.